On the symplectic cohomology of log Calabi-Yau surfaces: The differential on symplectic cohomology

 \subsection{Computation of differentials}

+The purpose of this section is to prove that the higher differentials in the spectral sequence vanish on any degree zero element $\theta \in E_1^0$.

 Let $\theta$ be a degree zero generator corresponding to the fundamental class of a periodic torus of Reeb orbits.
-We call $\theta$ \emph{primitive} if the corresponding Reeb orbit is primitive (or simple), that is, not an iterate of a closed Reeb orbit.
 A boundary generator is one coming from the periodic Reeb orbits in the contact boundary, while an interior generator is one coming from the $H^*(U)$ component of the $E_1$ page.

 The strategy for proving $d\theta = 0$ has several ingredients.
 We use the way that the differential $d$ interacts with the BV operator $\Delta$ and the product, namely, that $\Delta$ is a chain map and $d$ is a derivation of the product.
 We also combine this with the nonexistence results for Floer cylinders in section \ref{sec:neck-stretching}.
 All of these results in this section therefore require that the structures be sufficiently close to the neck-stretching limit.
 Furthermore, we use some aspects of the computation of symplectic cohomology for the complex torus $(\C^\times)^2$.
 We described the BV operator and product in section \ref{sec:complex-torus}.
-The general principle here is that the structures of the operations near a single periodic torus are the same as those in the case of $(\C^\times)^2$, as long as we only consider the contributions of holomorphic curves that stay near that torus (the ``low-energy'' contributions).
+The general principle here is that the structures of the operations near a single periodic torus are the same as those in the case of $(\C^\times)^2$, as long as we only consider the contributions of inhomogeneous pseudo-holomorphic curves that stay near that torus (the ``low-energy'' contributions).
 Of course there may be other contributions to these operations coming from holomorphic curves that extend outside of this neighborhood, but they will have higher energy.